Charan0622/Happy-Chatbot/README.md

-# 🎉 Happy-Chatbot 🐶
+# 🎉 Happy-Chatbot 🐶💬

+![Chatbot Demo](Chatbot.gif)

 Welcome to **Happy-Chatbot**, an interactive and engaging chatbot built with Streamlit, designed to make conversations more joyful! 🌟

-![Chatbot Demo](Chatbot.gif)

 ## 🚀 Features

 - **Conversational Interface**: Chat with an AI that understands and responds in both Telugu and Hindi. 🗣️
-- **Multi-Language Support**: Utilizes beautiful fonts for Telugu and Hindi. 🇮🇳
+- **Multi-Language Support**: Utilizes beautiful fonts for Telugu and Hindi.💬
 - **Download Options**: Save chat history as PDF or Word document. 📄
-- **User Personalization**: Customize the chatbot with your name and gender. 🧑‍💼
+- **Personality Customization**: Select from friendly, professional, and humorous modes to tailor your chat experience. 🎭

 ## 🛠️ Installation